First Watch (restaurant chain)

-First Watch offers menu items such as avocado toast, smoked salmon eggs benedict, farm stand breakfast tacos, lemon ricotta pancakes, and a fresh juice bar.

 History

-The name First Watch is a nautical reference to the first work shift aboard a ship as First Watch restaurants are only open from 7:00 AM to 2:30 PM.
 The first location was opened in Pacific Grove, California in 1983 by Ken Pendery and John Sullivan.
 The co-owners founded it after leaving the Le Peep breakfast chain in Colorado.
 In 1986, they moved their headquarters to Bradenton, Florida.

+The name "First Watch" is a nautical reference to the first work shift aboard a ship as First Watch restaurants are only open from 7:00 AM to 2:30 PM.

 2014-present

 In 2014, First Watch bought The Good Egg, which is located in Arizona.
 As of 2021, 18 of The Good Egg restaurants have been converted into First Watch restaurants.
 In May 2015, the company acquired the Colorado-based Egg & I Restaurants chain.
 The Egg & I has 114 eateries across twenty states.
 Not every Egg & I Restaurant location will become a First Watch, but as of 2016, 22 conversions had been completed.

-In 2012 First Watch ranked as the best breakfast chain in a survey of 150,000 Consumer Reports readers earning top ratings in taste, service, value, and menu choices.
+In 2012, First Watch ranked as the best breakfast chain in a survey of 150,000 Consumer Reports readers earning, top ratings in taste, service, value, and menu choices.

-In 2017 private equity firm Advent International bought a majority stake in First Watch.
-Advent International bought First Watch from Freeman Spogli & Co, which obtained First Watch in 2011.
+In 2017, private equity firm Advent International bought a majority stake in First Watch.
+Advent International bought First Watch from Freeman Spogli & Co., which obtained First Watch in 2011.
 Freeman Spogli & Co. bought out the 85 percent stake previously held by Catterton Partners.
 Catterton's stake was acquired in 2004 with a $35 million investment that allowed First Watch to expand in the Southeast and Midwest, doubling the number of First Watch restaurants.
 First Watch has a large presence in Florida, Texas, Pennsylvania, Ohio, Colorado, and Arizona.
 First Watch and the Egg & I restaurants serve breakfast, brunch, and lunch and offer a wide variety of items.

-In 2018, First Watch began to source its coffee from Huila, Colombia to “support hard-working women and their families in Huila in 2018.”
+In 2018, First Watch began to source its coffee from Huila, Colombia, to "support hard-working women and their families in Huila in 2018."
 Royal Cup Coffee, an Alabama-based coffee company, roasts the coffee.

-In October 2021, First Watch went public with an initial public offering raising $170 million on Nasdaq.
+In October 2021, First Watch went public with an initial public offering, raising $170 million on Nasdaq.

+First Watch has acquired 44 total of its previously franchised restaurants in 17 DMAs across six acquisitions since May 2023.

+First Watch has faced criticism for its weak animal welfare standards, particularly on what they allow in their pork supply chain.
+In 2024, Animal Equality launched a campaign calling on the chain to adopt a policy to limit or eliminate the use of gestation crates for pregnant pigs in First Watch's supply chain.

+Awards

+First Watch is the recipient of several awards, primarily for its menu and workplace culture: